KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Recommendation: Found `axios` in file `TitanSchoolsClient.js`: Replace it with built-in fetch.
+4. Recommendation: Found `new Date()` in file `TitanSchoolsClient.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.

 ### [MMM-TMB by jaumebosch](https://github.com/jaumebosch/MMM-TMB)